 Are you a writer?
 Radio journalist?
 Podcaster?
 Multimedia adventurer?

 They all sound good to us.

 Storytelling today moves from one platform to another.
 The best magazines, like The New Yorker and The New York Times Magazine, have print editions but also offer podcasts, photography slideshows, and other multimedia content.
 Meanwhile, a live, spoken-word experience like The Moth has become a radio show — and now a book, a print collection of its greatest hits.

 It’s time that storytellers had a gathering that respected the new reality, by disrespecting the old boundaries.

-THREAD at Yale, which is taking place June 11 - 14, 2017, is a gathering of professional non-fiction journalists and storytellers that does not care whether you work in print, video, audio, photography, or some form we haven’t even thought of yet.
+THREAD at Yale is a gathering of professional non-fiction journalists and storytellers that does not care whether you work in print, video, audio, photography, or some form we haven’t even thought of yet.

 At this program, a small group of storytellers will gather for three days and nights to learn from masters in the field.
 And from each other.
 It’s not a conference, and it’s not a workshop.